advikanamasivayam/advikanamasivayam.github.io/_portfolio/sevt.md

 </div>

 ## Design Process
-We used SolidWorks to CAD the roll cage and make sure it can be integrated with the rest of the car.
+I used SolidWorks to CAD the roll cage and make sure it can be integrated with the rest of the car.
 I have been running simulations for stress analysis using Ansys FEA to test various load cases specified by the competition guidelines.
 <img src="{{ "/assets/img/portfolio/rc-fea.png" | relative_url }}" alt="Roll Cage FEA" width="100%">